MohamedEmad111/MohamedEmad111/README.md

 <br>
 <p align="center">
- Dedicated and detail-oriented Quality Control Engineer experienced in manual and automated testing across various software development projects.
+ Senior Quality Control Engineer experienced in manual and automated testing across various software development projects.
 Proficient in creating and executing test plans and test cases, identifying defects.
 Able to easily collaborate with developers and project managers to achieve project milestones, ensuring client expectations are met with high-quality software solutions